 Through the convenience of The Chicago School’s online programs, your life remains intact.
 Our online Global Student Dashboard is where you will find all of the components to successfully complete your program.
 There, you’ll find your coursework and assignments, interact with fellow students, and are ask questions from your instructor.

 The Chicago School is not currently accepting applications for the online M.S.
-Applied Behavior Analysis program from individuals who live in or who intend to complete their practicum or internship at a site located in these states: Delaware, Kentucky, New Hampshire, North Carolina, Oklahoma, and Washington.
+Applied Behavior Analysis program from individuals who live in or who intend to complete their practicum or internship at a site located in these states: Delaware, Kentucky, New Hampshire, North Carolina, and Washington.

 Advanced Intervention: Behavioral

 This course is designed to introduce clinical behavior analysis, particularly for adults.
 It provides an overview of contemporary behavioral models and therapy techniques.
 It presents major behavioral modalities and their theoretical and research foundations.
 The emphasis is on the further development of a broad range of behavioral assessment, intervention, and conceptualization skills.
 A major focus is the proficiency in two full regimens of contemporary, empirically supported, manualized behavior therapy.